Muhamed-Elhosiny/Linux_Portfolio/3_Networking/README.md

-Project Overview

-Objective: Configure network settings and troubleshoot network issues on a Linux server.
+# Configure network settings and troubleshoot network issues on a Linux server.
 Detailed Steps

-1. Initial Network Configuration
+## 1. Initial Network Configuration

-    a.
+#### a.
 Check Current Network Settings:

 This command displays all network interfaces and their current configuration.

  ![pic1](screenshots/Picture1.png)

-    b.
+#### b.
 Set a Static IP Address

-  - Identify your network interface (e.g., eth0, enp0s3, etc.)
+  - Identify our network interface (e.g., eth0, enp0s3, etc.)
   - Edit network configuration file (assuming Ubuntu with netplan)
   - sudo vim /etc/netplan/01-netcfg.yaml
   - Add Static IP Configuration:

     ![pic1](screenshots/Picture3.png)

-# Problem
+### Problem

 When I tried to Apply the Configuration:	sudo netplan apply, I met this problem Permissions Issue: Netplan configuration files should have restricted permissions     for security reasons.
-You need to change the permissions of the file
+We need to change the permissions of the file
 /etc/netplan/01-netcfg.yaml.

-After following these steps, your network settings should be correctly applied without warnings or errors.
+After following these steps, our network settings should be correctly applied without warnings or errors.

 1. Permissions Fix: Changing the file permissions to 600 ensures that only the root       user can read and write the configuration file.
 This is a security measure to          prevent unauthorized access.
 2. Configuration Update: The gateway4 setting is replaced with the routes section,        which is the recommended way to specify default routes in recent versions of            Netplan.